Charlotte Leslie: In Parliament (2010–2017)

-In the General Election of 6 May 2010, Charlotte Leslie was elected as the Member of Parliament for the bellwether constituency of Bristol North West at the age of thirty-one, making her one of the youngest MPs in Parliament.
-She polled 19,115 votes, 3,274 ahead of the Liberal Democrat candidate, and achieved a swing of 8.86% from the incumbent Labour Party.
+In the general election of 6 May 2010, Charlotte Leslie was elected as the Member of Parliament for the bellwether constituency of Bristol North West at the age of thirty-one, making her one of the youngest MPs in Parliament.
+She polled 19,115 votes, 3,274 ahead of the Liberal Democrat candidate, and achieved a swing of 8.86% from the incumbent Labour MP Doug Naysmith.

 She made her maiden speech on 2 June 2010, focusing on the educational divisions existing in her constituency and praising organisations like Teach First which seek to break down such barriers.

 She became a member of the Education Select Committee in 2010, stepping down in 2013 after she became a member of the Health Select Committee.
 In 2011, she was appointed as the Government's "Big Society" ambassador by the Prime Minister.

 Leslie became more prominent in 2013 after the publication of the report of the Francis Inquiry into the scandal at Mid-Staffordshire NHS Foundation Trust.
 She was praised for her campaign during which she called for David Nicholson, the Chief Executive of NHS England, to resign.
 In May 2013, Nicholson resigned, after a reign of 6 years, following sustained political and press criticism of his role in the Mid-Staffs scandal.